mjuvela/ISM/README.md

 ## PEP - line intensity predictions with the escape probability method

-Program calculates line-intensity predictions for a a given kinetic temperature and in parallel for a grid of density and column density values.
+Program calculates line-intensity predictions for a given kinetic temperature and in parallel for a grid of density and column density values.
 The calculation is based on the escape probability formalism.
-Some documentation on the use of the program can be found at
+A paper (M. Juvela: PEP: parallel estimation of spectral line parameters with the escape-probability method, 2024) has been submitted, and some documentation can be found at
 * [www.interstellarmedium.org/radiative_transfer](http://www.interstellarmedium.org/radiative_transfer/)